Particular/docs.particular.net/nservicebus/upgrades/absdatabus-6to1.md

  - nservicebus/upgrades/azure-deprecation
 ---

-Instructions on how to move from the NServiceBus.Azure package to the NServiceBus.DataBus.AzureBlobStorage package.
+Instructions on how to move from the [NServiceBus.Azure NuGet package](https://www.nuget.org/packages/NServiceBus.Azure/) to the [NServiceBus.DataBus.AzureBlobStorage NuGet package](https://www.nuget.org/packages/NServiceBus.DataBus.AzureBlobStorage/).

 ### AzureDataBusPersistence feature no longer used